Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 Moderating your intake

 While watermelon is low in calories, consuming it in moderation is still important for ensuring long-term weight loss.
-The recommended serving size for watermelon is about 1 to 2 cups.
+The recommended serving size for watermelon is about one to two cups.

 You can easily pair watermelon with protein and fats to make your meals more balanced.